 - 3.1 An exemption under this Section allows an officer to partly depart from the normal contract action required in following Contract Standing Orders. - 3.2 Contract Standing Orders shall not prevent expenditure being incurred where an emergency or disaster involving destruction of or danger to life or property occurs or is imminent.
 Where in the opinion of a Strategic Management Board (SMB) member, in consultation if possible with the Chief Executive and the Assistant Director (Finance), the urgency of the situation will not permit delay, nothing in Financial Regulations or Contract Standing Orders shall prevent the Council from incurring the expenditure as an exemption.
-Where the contract value is over £75,001, action under this exemption shall be reported to the next meeting of the Executive Committee. - 3.3 Subject to adhering to the EU Procurement Directives and any UK legislation, the following exemptions from the requirement to obtain the requisite number of quotations or tenders must be the subject of prior and written approval by either the Assistant Director (Finance), the Borough Solicitor, the Assistant Director (Finance) or the Corporate Procurement Manager: - a) For the purchase of goods, works or services which are of a specialist nature or are obtainable from only one or a limited number of Suppliers and there are no other satisfactory alternative options.3 - b) Where exceptional circumstances clearly show it is in the best interests of the Council to negotiate a new contract with an existing Supplier.4 - c) The goods or materials are sold at a fixed price or are wholly controlled by trade organisations or government order and no satisfactory alternative is available. - d) Tenders or quotes for similar goods, works or services have been obtained in the last 24 months. - e) The goods or materials are purchased via Government Procurement Services (GPS), Procurement for Housing (PFH), Central Buying Consortium (CBC), Pro 5, Eastern Shires Purchasing Organisation (ESPO) or other Purchasing Consortium approved by either the Borough Solicitor or Corporate Procurement Manager.
-Officers should, however, use mini-competition where prices have not been fixed (see CSO 5.2.11 to 5.2.12 and CSO 6.3.2). - f) The goods are classed as used or second hand where the Borough Solicitor, the Assistant Director (Finance) or the Corporate Procurement Manager is satisfied that the market for such goods or materials is such that it would be unreasonable to tender or where the time required to complete the tender process is likely to lead to the loss of opportunity to purchase a used or second hand item and where the relevant officer has ensured that a Value for Money approach has been applied. - 3.4 Once a request to waiver Contract Standing Orders has been received, a Waiver Action Response Form will be completed by the Officer requesting the waiver and reviewed by the Approving Officer.
-A record of the decision approving or rejecting a waiver request and the reasons for it must be kept and an entry made in the waiver request register which will be maintained by the Assistant Director (Finance). - 3.5 Officers applying the exemption rules in 3.3 must, as a minimum, draft a specification and use the Council's preferred contractual documents, where appropriate (as outlined in
+Where the contract value is over £75,001, action under this exemption shall be reported to the next meeting of the Executive Committee. - 3.3 Subject to adhering to the EU Procurement Directives and any UK legislation, the following exemptions from the requirement to obtain the requisite number of quotations or tenders must be the subject of prior and written approval by either the Assistant Director (Finance), the Borough Solicitor, or the Corporate Procurement Manager: - a) For the purchase of goods, works or services which are of a specialist nature or are obtainable from only one or a limited number of Suppliers and there are no other satisfactory alternative options. - b) Where exceptional circumstances clearly show it is in the best interests of the Council to negotiate a new contract with an existing Supplier. - c) The goods or materials are sold at a fixed price or are wholly controlled by trade organisations or government order and no satisfactory alternative is available. - d) Tenders or quotes for similar goods, works or services have been obtained in the last 24 months. - e) The goods are classed as used or second hand where the the Borough Solicitor, the Assistant Director (Finance) or the Corporate Procurement Manager is satisfied that the market for such goods or materials is such that it would be unreasonable to tender or where the time required to complete the tender process is likely to lead to the loss of opportunity to purchase a used or second hand item and where the relevant officer has ensured that a Value for Money approach has been applied. - 3.4 Once a request to waiver Contract Standing Orders has been received, a Waiver Action Response Form will be completed by the Officer requesting the waiver and reviewed by the Approving Officer.
+A record of the decision approving or rejecting a waiver request and the reasons for it must be kept and an entry made in the waiver request register which will be maintained by the Corporate Procurement Manager - 3.5 Officers applying the exemption rules in 3.3 must, as a minimum, draft a specification and use the Council's preferred contractual documents, where appropriate (as outlined in Section 5).
+Unless otherwise stated, Financial Regulations will still apply and will need to be adhered to. - 3.6 Officers must complete a contract award notification form (ANF) or complete the contract record on the Intend e-tendering system if an exemption to CSO's is agreed which results in a change to existing contract details or constitutes the award of a new contract to enable the Council's contracts register to be updated.